-Based on the entire record, and evidence available to the Commission as to the value of similar properties, the Commission finds that the improved real property had a value of \$16,500.00 Accordingly, the Commission concludes that claimant suffered a loss in that amount within the meaning of Title V of the Act, as the result of the taking of his realty by the Government of Cuba as of October 14, 1960.
+Based on the entire record including a report from abroad, the Commission finds that the land, including improvements, had a value of \$9,200.
+Accordingly, the Commission concludes that claimants suffered a loss in the amount of \$9,200 within the meaning of Title V of the Act, as the result of the taking of Their realty by the Government of Cuba as of October 14, 1960.